pitt-crc/user-manual/docs/web-portals/hugen.md

 Once connected, you can run commands directly on the server and submit batch jobs to the CRC clusters.

 All CRC software can be accessed using a terminal and our LMOD software provisioning system.

-<h1>Request an Allocation for a Course</h1>

-<p>The course instructor can <a href="https://services.pitt.edu/TDClient/33/Portal/Requests/TicketRequests/NewForm?ID=KVCW5G08Bfo_&amp;RequestorType=Service">fill out this form</a> and attach a spreadsheet file containing the following information on each of the students from your class roster that will require access to the allocation's resources:</p>

-<p>Name, Pitt Email (<a href="mailto:username@pitt.edu">username@pitt.edu</a>, no aliased emails)</p>

-<p>The format of your course's user group name and slurm allocation will be SUBJECTNUMBER-YEAR(f/s) where the f/s denotes fall or spring semester.
-We will allocate 25K Sus and 5TB group shared storage to your course.<strong> Duration of computing time and storage: active for 1 term ((4 months).</strong> We will provide you the slurm allocation name and the storage location when we reply to your ticket.
-In the below demonstration, we will use course-2023s as the slurm allocation name and the storage location is /ix/genomics/demo. <strong>Note that there is an expiration date for the 5TB storage allocation.
-We will delete the 5TB storage allocation without discussing with the instructors or students.</strong></p>

 <p>If you are off-campus, the clusters are accessible securely from almost anywhere in the world via the PittNet Virtual Private Network&nbsp;(VPN), which is administered by Pitt IT.
 The VPN requires certain software to run on your system.
 We recommend Global Protect.</p>